Prednisolon Domina

 - Intensive or prolonged use of topical corticosteroids may lead to formation of posterior subcapsular cataracts.

-In those diseases causing thinning of the cornea or sclera, corticosteroid therapy may result in thinning of the globe
+In those diseases causing thinning of the cornea or sclera, corticosteroid therapy may result in thinning of the globe leading to perforation.

 Vision, blurred